djl218/Phonebook-Backend/README.md

 # Phonebook-Backend
-Phonebook app on the backend for FullStack Open from the University of Helsinki.
+Phonebook app on the backend for the FullStack Open from the University of Helsinki.

 https://fullstackopen.com/en/